-The average total amount of energy contained in the wave motion (travelling for hundreds of kilometers also without wind and with a little dispersion) offshore the coasts of the United States, calculated with a water depth of 60 m (the energy starts dissipating at about 200 m and at 20 m depth it becomes a third), has been esteemed to be about 2.100 terawatt hour (TWh/year) (2100×10 Wh).
-The production of tidal energy is already a reality which arouses a remarkable interest.
-In countries such as Portugal, United Kingdom, Denmark, Canada, USA, Australia, New Zealand, and others there are dozens of companies and research institutes exclusively involved in the matter.
-The cost per KWh, when using this resource, is already close to that of wind power generation.
+The average total amount of energy contained in the wave motion (travelling for hundreds of kilometers also without wind and with a little dispersion) offshore the coasts of the United States, calculated with a water depth of 60 m (the energy starts dissipating at about 200 m and at 20 m depth it becomes a third), has been esteemed to be about 2.100 terawatt hour (TWh/year) (2100×10^{12} Wh).

-&lt;sup>2 In Italy the exploitation of geothermal power is limited today to Tuscany and high Lazio with a total capacity of 681 MW in 2004, and a production of 5.4 billion kWh equal to 1.55% of the national electric production.
+2 In Italy the exploitation of geothermal power is limited today to Tuscany and high Lazio with a total capacity of 681 MW in 2004, and a production of 5.4 billion kWh equal to 1.55% of the national electric production.